RestComm/sip-servlets/sip-servlets-impl/README.txt

-on the new popup(what a popup mess :-)), enter M2_REPO for the name input field and <your user directory>/.m2/repository for the value. on windows <your user directory> shall be replaced by C:/Documents and Settings/Ranga Then OK to all and close all remaining popups.
+on the new popup(what a popup mess :-)), enter M2_REPO for the name input field and <your user directory>/.m2/repository for the value. on windows <your user directory> shall be replaced by C:/Documents and Settings/Ranga by example.
+Then OK to all and close all remaining popups.
 This should compile without errors if it behaves otherwise mail me to jean.deruelle@gmail.com

-To run the sip servlet container :

-Download the tomcat 5.5.20
-copy the jars (concurrent, jainsipapi, jainsipri, log4j) from lib directory to your tomcat_home/common/lib directory

-check that the following files have been copied during the mvn clean install in tomcat_home/server/lib directory, there should be a sip-servlets-1.0-SNAPSHOT.jar in tomcat_home/common/lib directory, there should be a sip-servlets-spec-1.0-SNAPSHOT.jar
+To run the sip servlet container : check that the following files have been copied during the mvn clean install in tomcat_home/server/lib directory, there should be a sip-servlets-1.0-SNAPSHOT.jar in tomcat_home/common/lib directory, there should be a sip-servlets-spec-1.0-SNAPSHOT.jar in tomcat_home/common/lib directory, there should be a jain-sip-api.jar in tomcat_home/common/lib directory, there should be a jain-sip-ri.jar in tomcat_home/common/lib directory, there should be a concurrent.jar in tomcat_home/common/lib directory, there should be a log4j.jar

-make a bakup of your tomcat_home/conf/server.xml file copy the server.xml located in docs to tomcat_home/conf look for the context tag in the server.xml file and modify the docbase attribute to map to your existing simple-sip-servlet application
+make a backup of your tomcat_home/conf/server.xml file copy the server.xml located in docs to tomcat_home/conf look for the context tag in the server.xml file and modify the docbase attribute to map to your existing simple-sip-servlet application

-make sure to run a mvn clean install at the root of simple-sip-servlet project too
+make sure to run a mvn clean install at the root of simple-sip-servlet project too and remove the web.xml in both following directories simple-sip-servlet/src/main/sipapp/WEB-INF/ and simple-sip-servlet/target/simple-sip-servlet-1.0-SNAPSHOT/WEB-INF/ after it.
+(This would be removed automatically through maven when time will permit...)

 go to your tomcat_home/bin directory run the following commande